chriseppstein/chriseppstein.github.com/content/posts/2010-08-16-sass-language-design.markdown

 no.

 In this post, we hope to describe the thought process we go through to make those decisions.
-In future posts, Nathan and I will cover some often-requested features and why we've decided against them.
+In future posts, Natalie and I will cover some often-requested features and why we've decided against them.

 ## Personas